NaufalGhifari/minimalistTabTracker/README.md

 - To see database setup in detail, see [src/db/db_init.js](src/db/db_init.js)

 ### Tables
+Rules:
+- One person may have multiple tabs
+- One tab may belong to multiple people

+We have a many-to-many relationship and this must be broken down into multiple one to many relationship to abide by the rules of relational database system by making use of a junction table:
 ![image](https://github.com/NaufalGhifari/minimalistTabTracker/assets/85378958/dfb70aba-1685-4f18-ba91-466c88a0b23b)

 To help visualise the database structure, below are table creation queries: